openfga/openfga/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Summary**

-Please describe the bug here.
+Describe the bug here.
 What did you expect to happen (e.g. a request) and what did you get that was unexpected?

-**OpenFGA version or commit**:
+**OpenFGA version or commit**

-Enter here.
+If you know it, enter here.

 **Store data**

-Please provide information about your authorization model and tuples.
+If relevant, provide information about your authorization model and tuples.
 For example:

 ```
 model-file: |